 In the fall and throughout the year, regardless of the season or climate, you should protect your eyes by wearing sunglasses.

-Visit Browz Eyeware in Calgary if you're looking for a new pair of high-quality sunglasses for the fall, with or without prescription lenses.
+Visit Browz Eyeware in Bridgeland if you're looking for a new pair of high-quality sunglasses for the fall, with or without prescription lenses.

 - A: Yes.
 UV rays can penetrate clouds, so even on overcast days the sun can damage your eyes.